Nooshant/Questions/A-Pending.md

 https://howtodoinjava.com/design-patterns/creational/prototype-design-pattern-in-java/

 # Omuni
-1. If tree is not then make the BST
+1. If tree is not BST then make the BST
 2. Max sum of Array (Kadance Algo)
 3. String Combination
 4. Array 0's and 1's in linear time complexity